apache/tvm/docs/dev/virtual_machine.rst

 subset of Relay programs.

-An alternative but not-standard approach is Relay's ahead-of-time compiler, which transforms a Relay program into a shared library containing an ahead- of-time implementation.
+An alternative but not-standard approach is Relay's ahead-of-time compiler, which compiles a Relay program into a shared library containing an ahead- of-time implementation.
 The ahead-of-time compiler provides compelling performance but is difficult to extend and instrument, which can only be done by modifying the code generation and optimization mechanisms.